Note: References and Useful threads/posts below provide a lot of info not in the docs

 Bugs

-9.3 is no longer maintained, but 10.1 fixes several bugs in 9.3.
-You can search for known bugs and their status or report bugs on the I7 bug tracker.
+9.3 is no longer maintained; 10.1 fixes several bugs in 9.3.
+Search for known bugs and their status or report bugs on the I7 bug tracker.
 If you’re not sure whether you’ve found a bug, post code that shows the issue to the I7 category and ask.

 Infrastructure

-Inform 6 compiles to your choice of glulx or the Z-machine (v8 only – I7 games don’t fit in the other versions).
+I6 compiles to your choice of glulx or Z-code (v8 only – I7’s too big for prior versions)

 Glulx